pacoxu/enhancements/keps/sig-node/2535-ensure-secret-pulled-images/README.md

 garbage collected.. the list of images that required authentication in `kubelet` will not be a source of truth for how all images were pulled that are in the container runtime cache.
 To mitigate, images can be garbage collected at boot.
-And for beta, we will persist ensure metadata across reboot of host, and restart of kubelet, and possibly look at a way to add ensure metadata for images loaded outside of kubelet.
+And we will persist ensure metadata across reboot of host, and restart of kubelet, and possibly look at a way to add ensure metadata for images loaded outside of kubelet.
 In beta we will add a switch to enable re-auth on boot for admins seeking that instead of having to garbage collect where they do not use or expect preloaded images since boot.

 ## Design Details

 Kubelet will track, in memory, a hash map for the credentials that were successfully used to pull an image.
-The hash map will not be persisted to disk, in alpha.
-For alpha explicitly, we will not reuse or add other state manager concepts to kubelet.
+It has been decided that the hash map will be persisted to disk, in alpha.

 See PR for detailed design / behavior documentation.